 - ▷ Always wait at least 2 minutes between switching off and switching on again.
-Otherwise the compressor will be damaged.
+Otherwise the compressor will be damaged. - ▶ If the unit is operating, always open at least one ventilation flap.

 - The air conditioning unit only runs if the vehicle is connected to a 230 V power supply. - $\, \triangleright \,$ In the winter, vehicle heating can be supported but not replaced by the air conditioning unit. - ▶ Following switch-on the air conditioning unit needs approx. 3 minutes until the compressor starts to run and cold air or hot air is output. - > Also read the manufacturer's instruction manual.